JoakimOL/Ttm4135-compendium/src/09-hashes.md

 _A_.
 This is all the receiver needs to recompute _T_ and check whether it matches the received _T_.
 If it does, the receiver can decrypt _C_ just like in CTR-mode.

-This is used in TLS.
+This is used in TLS 1.2.